PaulHamill/crunchio-kata/README.md

 ### End to end testing

-End-to-end tests, written in Jasmine.
-These tests are run with the Protractor End-to-End test runner.
+End-to-end tests are written in Jasmine and run with the Protractor End-to-End test runner.

 * Protractor configurations are found at `test/protractor-*.js`